mochachmar/merdeka-backend-project/README.md

 # Notes App by Sahabat Tani Group

-A simple React-based note-taking application that allows users to create, edit, and search for notes.
+A simple React-based note-taking application that allows users to create, edit, search, and delete notes.
 The app interacts with a RESTful API to store and retrieve notes.

 ## Features

-- Create a new note with a title and content.
+- Create a new note with a title, date, and content.
-- Edit an existing note.
+- View all notes.
-- Search notes by title or content.
+- Search for specific notes by title or content.
+- Edit an existing note (title, date, and content).
+- Delete notes.
 - Character limits for title and content to ensure concise notes.

 ## Technologies Used

 - **Frontend:** React, CSS
 - **Backend:** RESTful API (assumed to be running at `http://localhost:5000/api/notes`)
+- **Database:** MySQL

 ---